-Genre: Shmup Developer: Sega of Japan/Denpa Pubisher: Sega of America Players: 1 Released: 1990
+Genre: Shmup Developer: Sega of Japan/Denpa Pubisher: Sega Enterprises Players: 1 Released: 1990

 Now, let’s be honest.
 There’s no way the Genesis can visually match Sega’s X-Board, which powered the arcade classic.
 But this little 4Mb cart does its best to mimic its big brother.
 The ground isn’t as populated with rocks, bushes, and buildings, and it has been simplified quite a bit.
 However, the simpler ground graphics do scale well, as do the missile smoke trails.
 The enemy aircraft have been given considerable attention scaling-wise, and as a result, they zoom in from the background very smoothly.
 The graphics themselves have good detail on the ground objects, aircraft, and explosions, and while the latter two are also simplified a little, but they still resemble the arcade well.
 Finally, the tilting and rotation of the ground and objects are handled nicely, and overall, the visuals of the game do the arcade original some justice.

 When it comes to sound, the Genesis version stacks up better than one might expect.
 The music is handled quite well, with instruments that resemble the higher quality ones from the arcade.
 It’s a bit staticy and quieter as it plays, but it still does a good job staying true to the original tunes in many respects.
 The sound effects are much the same in terms of quality.
 While staticy, they also sound rather similar to the arcade.
 Missile launches, explosions, and several of the voice samples are here, making the Genesis version a solid aural reproduction of the arcade game.